-There is a requirement to achieve an 'Excellent' BREEAM (environmental assessment) rating for the design and procurement of the new College buildings with a ona World Snop
+There is a requirement to achieve an 'Excellent' BREEAM (environmental assessment) rating for the design and procurement of the new College buildings with a target of 'Very Good' for the Hall of Residence.

-Don MacKeen is a lecturer who runs the Transitions course for students with learning difficulties.
-He has been using the outdoors in lessons for six years and even created a short film comparing his methods with counterparts in the USA.
-During a trip to the States, Don interviewed a number of people including activist Grace Boggs who helped transform parts of Detroit target of 'Very Good' for the Hall of Residence.
 (A BREEAM preassessment for the College indicates that the Project is on track to achieve these targets).
 A philosophy of sustainable development must be central to the design and procurement processes of the successful bidding consortium.